Admissions

 Thank you for your interest in Bretherton Endowed CE Primary School.
 This page will outline our Admission policy for Reception places and in year admissions including appeals.

 As a voluntary aided school, we determine our own admissions.
 Our arrangements can be found in the policy area for the current and next year.
-Please note that in June 2021, we added a change to our admission policy to ensure children who were previously in care outside England who may be now adopted will fall under category 1a.

 If you are interested in applying for a school place 'in year' ( not Reception starting September), please contact the school office to enquire whether we have any places within the class/age group that you require.
 As we have 15 places per year group, we are often full, however in KS2 you may be able to secure a place through the appeal process through Lancashire County Council.
 Again, contact the school and we will talk you through the process.
 If you would like to apply, we will forward you an application form to complete.